 Position overviewPosition title: Assistant Professor

-The department is committed to addressing the family needs of faculty, including dual career couples and single parents.
+The departments are committed to addressing the family needs of faculty, including dual career couples and single parents.
 We are also interested in candidates who have had non-traditional career paths or who have taken time off for family reasons, or who have achieved excellence in careers outside academia.
 For information about potential relocation to Berkeley, or career needs of accompanying partners and spouses, please visit: http://ofew.berkeley.edu/new-faculty

 Curriculum Vitae - Your most recently updated C.V.